 Be aware that if your spouse receives compensation for any services performed for the LLC, it is possible that the IRS will classify your spouse as an employee of the LLC.
 In this event, the IRS may issue penalties for failure to pay payroll taxes and unemployment insurance, among other issues.
 If you are uncertain if this applies to your situation, seek the advice of an attorney.

 To form an LLC with your spouse, you will need to select a name for your company, designate a registered agent, and file articles of organization with the Florida Division of Corporations.
 The name of your company must be unique from other active entities in the state.
 Additionally, your registered agent must be a resident of Florida that is available for receipt of legal notices during normal business hours.

 Once you have filed your articles of organization and your LLC has officially been recognized by the state, your next step is to draft an LLC operating agreement.
 Your operating agreement will serve as a contract between you, your spouse, and any other members of the LLC.
 The agreement will determine your company’s management structure, ownership stakes, voting interests, and more.
 With an LLC, ownership arrangements can be designated in any way you desire.

-If you have determined that your spouse plays a consistent role in your business, consider adding them as an LLC member to limit liability.
+If you have determined that your spouse plays a consistent role in your business, consider adding them as an LLC member to limit liability to enjoy the above benefits.
 To add a member to your LLC, follow the terms laid out in your LLC’s operating agreement.
 While operating agreements may differ slightly with each LLC, generally, new membership is allowed when the other members agree to it.
 Simply update your operating agreement once your spouse has been added to reflect new member interests.
 If you require assistance with amending your operating agreement, enlist the assistance of an attorney.